 This is an overview of Self's rating compared to the average rating of All Observers (every rater except Self).
-As the Self () marker and the All () marker move away from the center of the circle, the scores are higher.
+As the Self (3) marker and the All () marker move away from the center of the circle, the scores are higher.
 Note particularly where there is a gap of 1 point or greater.
-This would suggest a significant difference between the manager's perception and that of the other observers as to how often Sally Sample displays that management competency.
+This would suggest a significant difference between your perception and that of the other observers as to how often you display that management competency.

-The Total CheckPoint Scores reported on the smaller horizontal graph presents the average score for all 8 Competencies for both the manager (Sally Sample) and All Observers.
-If the difference between these two averages is 1 point or more, the perception the manager has of the behavior varies significantly from the other raters.
-This would suggest a need for a greater self awareness in the manager.
+Total CheckPoint Scores reported on the smaller horizontal graph present the average score for all 8 Competencies for both you (Self) and All Observers.
+If the difference between these two averages is 1 point or more, your perception of your behavior varies a great deal from the other raters.
+This would suggest a need for a greater self-awareness.